strong-roots-capital/deep-float-equal/doc/README.md

 *   absoluteTolerance is x fixed minimal tolerance (set to 0 to ignore)
 *   relativeTolerance is x tolerance that scales with x/y (set to 0 to ignore)

-Returns true if x and y are approximately equal.
+Returns true if a, b are deep-equal, with all corresponding floats being approximately equal.

 If tolerance argument is omitted, almostEqual.DBL\_EPSILON value is used by default.